yashkhadilkar/medical-device-rag-navigator/README.md

 5. Submit pull request

 #### Areas for contribution:
-* More documents in the S3 bucket.
+* More documents in the S3 bucket
 * Performance optimizations
-* Adding URL scraping
+* Incorporating the existing URL scraping code into the URL